U039b/esther-compose/README.md

 ## Introduction
 **Esther-compose** is a command line tool which wraps [Mustache templating engine](https://mustache.github.io/) and [Go template](https://golang.org/pkg/text/template/).
 **Esther-compose** allows you to render any kind of text template.
-As personal usage, I use it to `docker-compose` file from JSON definition.
+As personal usage, I use it to generate `docker-compose` file from JSON definition.

 So **Esther-compose** uses a JSON document as data to render the given template.